Reinforcement Theory

 The Basic Idea

-Do you remember back in elementary school, when you received stickers and smiley faces on your worksheets?
-Or maybe you were occasionally chosen for class monitor.
-It always made you feel a warm glow, like you were doing something right.
-On the other hand, the feeling of receiving a timeout or missing recess was dreadful.
+Do you remember back in elementary school when you received stickers and smiley faces on your worksheets?
+Or maybe you were occasionally chosen for the esteemed position of “class monitor.”
+It always made you feel a warm glow like you were doing something right.
+On the other hand, the feeling of receiving a timeout or sitting in for recess was soul-crushing.

 These various rewards and punishments are all examples of reinforcement theory at work.
-Though we can remember examples all the way back from elementary school, reinforcement theory still influences our lives every day.
+Though we can remember examples from elementary school, reinforcement theory still influences our daily lives.

-Put simply, reinforcement theory suggests that a behavior can be strengthened when good events follow it, and reduced when undesirable events follow it.
-It relies on the idea that behavior is influenced by its consequences.
+Put simply, reinforcement theory suggests that a behavior can be strengthened when good events or positive consequences follow and reduced when undesirable events or negative consequences follow.
+The theory rests on the idea that human behavior (and animal behavior, more broadly) is influenced by what happens as a consequence.
 For instance, when action A results in a desirable outcome, one is more likely to do action A; when action B results in an unpleasant outcome, one is less likely to do action B. You’re more likely to study for your spelling test after getting your teacher’s praise; you’re less likely to pull your friend’s hair after getting a stern lecture.

 – Jack Monroe